Milleus/melissa/README.md

-# Ki Toh Loh Jiak
+# Melissa

-"Ki Toh Loh Jiak" means "go where eat?" in the Hokkien dilect.
-This is a simple webpage that recommends a random food destination based on current location input.
+Melissa is a simple webpage that randomly recommends a food destination based on current location.

 There is no backend as this fully utilizes Google's Maps API.